11 Things You Won’t See at Universal Orlando Anytime Soon

 The Groove and other nightclubs, Blue Man Group, and Universal Cinemark movie theater all continue to remain closed, as they don’t allow for proper social distancing.
 These 20 photos will define the era of social distancing.

 Universal Orlando canceled both its Grad Bash and Gradaventure2020.
 It has stated that it will reassess whether or not it’s safe to hold its famed Halloween Horror Nights at a later date.
-Still hoping for a getaway?
-Find out 13 of the safest vacations you can take this summer.

 For more on this developing situation, including how life might be different post-lockdown, see our comprehensive Coronavirus Guide.